urbit/urbit.org-reloaded/content/docs/hoon/guides/strings.md

 A [`term`](/docs/hoon/reference/stdlib/2q#term) has an aura of `@tas`, and is a subset of a [`knot`](#knot).
 It only allows lower-case letters, numbers, and hyphens.
-Additionally, the first character cannot be a hyphen.
+Additionally, the first character cannot be a hyphen or number.
 This is a very restricted text atom, and is intended for naming data structures and the like.